 Whether the goal is to reduce stress and anxiety, regulate emotions, improve communication skills, or increase ability to self-express, this modality of therapy has been proven to increase efficacy of therapy, whether used alone or as a complement to other therapeutic modalities.

-Inclusivity is important for our sessions, which is why we touch on all the learning styles in our music therapy sessions: kinesthetic, aural, reading/writing, and visual.
-We ensure that each week is a different experience so that each learner can experience how to engage in music in a way that works for them best.
+Inclusivity is important for our sessions, so we touch on all learning styles in our music therapy sessions: kinesthetic, aural, reading/writing, and visual.
+We ensure each week is a different experience so each learner can engage in music in a way that works best for them.
 We do this through using music listening, song writing, music-assisted creative arts, music-assisted meditation, and active music making.